 The determination of take-off performance data for wet and contaminated runways should be based on the reported runway surface condition in terms of contaminant and depth.
 The determination of landing performance data should be based on information provided in the OM on the reported RWYCC.
-The RWYCC is determined by the aerodrome operator using the RCAM and associated procedures defined in the Ar=erodrome Licensing Manual.
+The RWYCC is determined by the aerodrome operator using the RCAM and associated procedures defined in MCAR Aerodrome Design and Operations.
 The RWYCC is reported through an RCR in the SNOWTAM format in accordance with ICAO Annex 15.